MicrosoftDocs/machine-learning-server-docs/microsoft-r/notes/r-client-notes.md

 ms.reviewer: ""
 ms.suite: ""
 ms.tgt_pltfrm: ""
-ms.technology: ""
+ms.technology: "r-client"
 ms.custom: ""

 ---

-#Microsoft R Client
+#What's New in Microsoft R Client

 The following release notes apply to Microsoft R Client, which can be downloaded from http://aka.ms/rclient/download.